 Before that work, Alan focussed on The Insidious Deception Saga that chronicles how a pre-med student and brilliant college professor become entangled in conspiracies hatched by al Qaeda and a ruthless CEO.
 The two resulting novels include:Insidious Deception (Whiskey Creek Press 2013), which deals with the market for rare earth minerals and Middle East conflict and resolution during widespread Arab demonstrations; and the sequel, Surviving the Endgame (Whiskey Creek Press 2014), in which a presidential election becomes a deadly contest between international conspirators and those seeking their destruction.
 That novel explores issues of the U.S. presidential election process, manipulation of public opinion, investigative reporting, illicit drone use, and nuclear energy.

 Turning to Alan's nonfiction work, in May 2008 Praeger Publishing released Selling-Out America’s Democracy.
 The book shows how special interests, through their lobbyists and the U.S. system of campaign financing, have denied a majority of the American population the policies they seek and have led the nation into a period of decline.
 The book includes telling interviews of Washington insiders and a four-part plan to restore the U.S. democracy.
 Copies are available at www.amazon.com and other web book sites.

-Alan is a member of the Authors Guild, International Thriller Writers, American Political Science Association, and National Association of Forensic Economists.
+Alan is a member of the Authors Guild and International Thriller Writers.